Teeth-in-a-Day / All-on-4® / Full-Arch Fixed Implant Teeth

 It is worthwhile noting that not every patient is a good candidate for Teeth-in-a-Day.
-Some of the reasons that may preclude a patient from Teeth-in-a-Day are 1) dental infection that cannot be removed at the time of tooth extraction or surgical implant placement, 2) considerable deficiency in jaw bone volume needing significant bone grafting at the time of implant placement, and 3) parafunctional habits such as grinding and clenching with unstable bite that cannot be controlled prior to the treatment.
+Some of the reasons that may preclude a patient from Teeth-in-a-Day include: 1) dental infection that cannot be removed at the time of tooth extraction or surgical implant placement, 2) considerable deficiency in jaw bone volume, requiring significant bone grafting at the time of implant placement, and 3) parafunctional habits such as grinding and clenching with unstable bite, that cannot be controlled prior to the treatment.
 Similarly, All-on-4® may not be suitable for every patient.
-In some individual, a minimum of 5 or 6 implants may be indicated to support an arch of fixed implant teeth.
+In some individuals, a minimum of 5 or 6 implants may be indicated to support an arch of fixed implant teeth.

 Unlike implant denture, full-arch fixed implant teeth (also known as hybrid prosthesis) cannot be removed by the patient.
-It is critical that patients wearing full-arch fixed implant teeth attend regular implant maintenance visits to have their implant prostheses debrided to ensure maximal gum health around dental implants.
+It is critical that patients wearing full-arch fixed implant teeth attend regular implant maintenance visits to have their implant prostheses debrided, ensuring maximal gum health around dental implants.